rogerta97/FogOfWar/README.md

 ### Drawbacks

 * If we want to apply FOW to bigger objects we should change the texture, that mean having a texture for every size of an entity inside the FOW.

+# C++ Implementation

 The FOW is implemented following the Tile-Based method previously explained: